themarchoffolly/pushme-pullyou/PITCHME.md

 #####Code Blocks & GISTs

 <br>
-Like pictures, code can speak a thousand words.
+Like pictures, code too can speak a thousand words.

 #VSLIDE